When should I start thinking about monetizing my blog? That’s one of the most frequently asked questions by many newbie bloggers today.

 Build your audience, and build trust and credibility first.

-If you’ve only just started your blog, maybe you’ve been doing it for a month or two, my advice would be to wait for at least 6 months before your monetize.
+If you’ve only just started your blog, maybe you’ve been doing it for a month or two, my advice would be to wait for at least six months before you monetize.

 The problem with monetizing too early

-The problem with trying to monetize your blog too early is that you run the risk of actually becoming disheartened when you don’t see much money coming in for your given efforts.
+The problem with trying to monetize your blog too early is that you run the risk of becoming disheartened and loosing motivation, especially when you don’t see much money coming in for your given efforts.

-I’m not telling you this to put you off creating income from your blog whatsoever, it’s simply good advice that I was once given myself.
+I’m not telling you this to put you off creating income from your blog whatsoever, it’s simply good advice that was once given to me.

 So when should you start to monetize a new blog then?